Rukeanu/SQL-4/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please create a Materialized View `mv_dmitriy_visits_and_eats` (with data included) based on SQL statement that finds the name of pizzeria Dmitriy visited on January 8, 2022 and could eat pizzas for less than 800 rubles (this SQL you can find out at Day #02 Exercise #07).
+Please create a Materialized View `mv_dmitriy_visits_and_eats` (with data included) based on the SQL statement that finds the name of the pizzeria where Dmitriy visited on January 8, 2022 and could eat pizzas for less than 800 rubles (this SQL can be found at Day #02 Exercise #07).

-To check yourself you can write SQL to Materialized View `mv_dmitriy_visits_and_eats` and compare results with your previous query.
+To check yourself, you can write SQL to the Materialized View `mv_dmitriy_visits_and_eats` and compare the results with your previous query.

 ## Chapter XI